Killing Rats with Baking Soda | Does it Really Work?

-Who would not want a pest-free home with your clothes, appliances, and furniture safe from damage?
-There will be no worries about the pests running around!
+Who would not want a rat-free home with your clothes, appliances, and furniture safe from damage?
+There will be no worries about the rats running around!

 Despite that, you should not feel too confident.
-These pests can attack any minute without you knowing.
+They can attack any minute without you knowing.
 Don’t be surprised if rats are secretly rummaging through your stuff!
-Plain rude, isn’t it?
+What should you do?

-You should prepare a home remedy that is available anytime in your kitchen.
+You should prepare a homemade recipe that is available anytime in your kitchen.
 Yes, a budget-friendly solution!

 Before diving deeper into your homemade rat poison, we should know first about baking soda.